luizlls/netrine/README.md

 # NETRINE

-*Netrine* is a minimalistic, gradually typed and functional programming language, with great focus on simplicity.
+*Netrine* is a minimalistic, reactive, functional programming language, with great focus on simplicity.

 &nbsp;